 The 50-mm ASUS Essence drivers are dialed for detailed sound with punchy bass.
 Instead of being capped by plastic, they have metal covers that reduce resonance and distortion.
 There is some natural variance between individual speakers, which leads to inconsistency between the left and right channels on some headphones.
 We avoid this by sorting speakers internally to find a good acoustic match.

 Before it hits the drivers, sound is produced and amplified by a premium ESS Sabre 9018 DAC and 9601 headphone amp.
 These components support lossless playback up to 24 bits and 96kHz, which is perfect for high-definition audio.
 They’re also similar to what you’ll find on the latest ROG motherboards, so you can enjoy SupremeFX-class sound with a wide range of machines.
 The Fusion 500 connects via USB and works with PCs, Macs, and even the PlayStation 4.
+After updating to firmware version 0039 or newer, you can also use the headset with the Nintendo Switch via its dock.

 Smarter surround sound